angelpras/epfl_ADA_project/README.md

 ## Research questions

-- Can article names and descriptions embeddings be used to infer a link between two articles?
+- Can article names and descriptions embeddings be used to infer a link between two articles? ***Answered in part 7***
-- What are the most descriptive features/heuristic methods to infer links between two articles?
+- What are the most descriptive features/heuristic methods to infer links between two articles? ***Answered in part 7***
-- Do additional links provided by a missing link predictor model aid in the human navigation between articles?
+- Do additional links provided by a missing link predictor model aid in the human navigation between articles? ***Answered in part 9***
-- Can the GNN model effectively handle large-scale Wikipedia article networks, or are there scalability challenges that need to be addressed for real-world use?
+- Can the GNN model effectively handle large-scale Wikipedia article networks, or are there scalability challenges that need to be addressed for real-world use? ***Answered in part 7***
-- Are there specific types of articles or categories where link prediction is more or less accurate?
+- Are there specific types of articles or categories where link prediction is more or less accurate? ***Answered in part 8***

 ## Methods